 They were all devastated by the terrible occurrence and the family and friends mourned for her.

-A month after Lily’s burial, everyone had gone back to their normal life and everything was going well until Grace woke up one midnight and asked him for the car keys.
+A month after Lily’s burial, everything had gone back to normal and everything was going well until Grace woke up one midnight and asked him for the car keys.

 Unconsciously he showed her where it was but somehow looked at the alarm clock on the side table.